 - Susceptible to blood clots

-How is Cushing’s diagnosed?
+How is Cushing’s Disease Diagnosed?

-This test measures the cortisol:creatinine ratio in your dog’s urine.
-If it is high further testing will be needed, because there are other explanations for this result not just Cushing’s.
+If it is high, further testing will be needed because there are other explanations for this result, not just Cushing’s disease.

-The next test would be the low dose suppression test and is the most common.
+The next test would be the low-dose suppression test, which is the most common.
 It involves taking a blood sample to measure a dog’s baseline cortisol level.
-A man made version of cortisol called Dexamethasone is injected into your dog, than blood cortisol levels are measured after 4 hours and 8 hours.

-The pituitary gland should mistake it for cortisol and let the adrenal gland know to stop producing it.
-In a “healthy” dog there would be a significant decrease in blood cortisol levels, but if the levels are high it could mean a pituitary tumour that continues to produce ACTH, or an adrenal tumour that continues to produce cortisol.
+But if the levels are high, it could mean a pituitary tumor that continues to produce ACTH or an adrenal tumor that continues to produce cortisol.

 Just a reminder of what ACTH is – Adrenocorticotropic hormone produced in the pituitary gland in the brain that regulates cortisol levels.

-High Dose Dexamethasone Suppression Test
+High-Dose Dexamethasone Suppression Test

-Same as the low dose test except more Dexamethasone is given.
+Same as the low-dose test except more Dexamethasone is given.

 Blood is drawn before and after a shot of ACTH to see how the hormone affects your dog.